drhernandez/shopping-cart-api/README.md

 * pg
 * Winston

-All libraries have been selected base on my knowledge, popularity and community size, and reliability.
+All libraries have been selected base on my knowledge, popularity & community size and reliability.

 # Configuration

-## Batabase
+## Database

-Create a PosgreSQL database with name and port of your choise, the access will be configured on the .env file in the next section.
+Create a PosgreSQL database with name and port of your choise, the access will be configured on the environment variables in the next section.

 ## Environment variables